Unit 2 Ferry Wharf

 - You’re already in the pool of great candidates and the hiring manager thinks you can do the job.
 Trust us, no employer would waste their time and money to interview someone whose application raised any concerns.
 They want you to perform well.
 Your only task is to elaborate on what you put on your CV.

 - If you don’t succeed at this interview, it is a valuable experience that will help you with the next one!
 Again, just like a game – you may not win the first round but with every re-match, you improve, until finally, you become a master.

 But how to make sure that you will indeed win this round?

-Make sure you look confident and memorise the names of your interviewers.
+- Make sure you look confident and check the names of your interviewers

-Revise the name of the company and the position you applied for.
+- Make sure you know the name of the company and the position you applied for

 Last, but not least…

 The biggest sin of all is the lack of knowledge about the company and the department that you’re applying.
 Even if you aced the interview, showing that you know nothing about the organisation will leave the interviewers with the impression that you’re not interested in this position and they will question your motivation to join their team.